Solarize Prince George's

 - Final invoice and close-out documents

-- Utility’s Authorization to Operate letter and interconnection agreement
+- Utility’s Authorization to Operate letter and Interconnection Agreement

 - Permits, inspection sticker, and required installation photos